Public art in Qatar: Allow Me by Guillaume Rouseré

 Sound artist Guillaume Rouseré created Allow Me by recording audio from the speech that His Highness the Emir Sheikh Tamim bin Hamad Al Thani held at the 72nd Session of the United Nations General Assembly in 2017 and then casting the soundwaves into plaster, from which he made a limestone sculpture.
 The sculpture is on view in the Msheireb metro station.

+Untitled (Trench, Shafts, Pit, Tunnel and Chamber) by Bruce Nauman

+Bruce Nauman's artwork "Untitled (Trench, Shafts, Pit, Tunnel and Chamber)" was installed outside M7 in 2021.
+The artwork consist of two pieces, each made up of a steel cone and a steel ring, with both pieces mirroring the other.

 Public Art at the National Museum of Qatar

 I Live Under Your Sky Too by Shilpa Gupta

 This light installation is located at the Stadium 974 and is a sentence written in Gupta's handwriting stating "I live under your sky too" in English, Arabic and Malayalam.
 Shilpa Gupta is a Mumbai-based artist and her works are intended to play on how people and their experiences are created by the places and objects around them.

 On Their Way by Roch Vandromme

 French artist Roch Vandromme created a bronze sculpture “On The Way” made up of four camels, two of which are calves, to show the importance of the animals relationship with Qatar and its nomadic lifestyle.
 It is located outside the National Museum of Qatar in Doha.